Dynamo 5: Publication history

 Artist Asrar came at the suggestion of Invincible artist Ryan Ottley.
 Invincible writer Robert Kirkman, whose work on that title was influential on Faerber's writing, assisted Faerber during the development stage with advice on production and marketing.
 Asrar was the regular artist on the monthly series for its entire 25-issue run.

 The team next appeared in the 2010 miniseries Dynamo 5: Sins of the Father, illustrated by Julio Brilha.
 It next starred in the one-shot Dynamo 5 Holiday Special 2010 (Dec.
 2010).

 The sequel miniseries featured crossover appearances by Invincible, Malcolm Dragon, and Angel Dragon, as well as the first group appearance of the Primaries, a government superhero team that included a clone of Captain Dynamo.
 Each issue also included a back-up story featuring Notorious, a costumed vigilante who in his civilian life poses as a member of the mob whose activities he foils in his costumed identity.

 A US$1.00 reprint of the monthly series' first issue was published in May 2011 as part of Image Comics' "Image Firsts" line.
+A time-traveling Scrap is featured in 2023's Local Man: Gold by Tim Seeley and Tony Fleecs.
+Other members Slingshot and Myriad appear towards end in their first versions.